probablySophie/wasm_chess/README.md

 Chess, but with WASM and the unicode chess characters

-You can read more at [my website](https://sophie.coffee/fun/unicode-chess/)!
+You can read more at [my website](https://sophie.coffee/fun/unicode-chess/) and there's a [live version](https://probablysophie.github.io/wasm_chess/) you can play!

 ♜ ♞ ♝ ♛ ♚ ♝ ♞ ♜ Multiplayer
 ♟ ♟ ♟ ♟ ♟ ♟ ♟ ♟ Chess